EGON 48V Revolution

 Any 48V battery will work.
 We will offer Egon-Certified batteries because they have been pre-configured for the system we offer.
 But, if another battery is used, we supply free configuration tables with the system.
 No sweat.

-We’ve spoken a lot about the advantages of 48V in the past, but suffice to say, imagine charging a battery of 400a/h, flat to 100% (in 12V language), in a single hour of driving.
-While a towed caravan still with its 12V installation receives a higher rate of charge while idling than one can get from shore power.
+We’ve spoken a lot about the advantages of 48V in the past, but suffice to say, imagine charging a battery of 400a/h (in 12V language), 1%-99% in just one hour of driving!
+All the while, a towed caravan still with its 12V installation, receives a higher rate of charge while idling than one can get from shore power!
 Say goodbye to soft charging rates.
-This is real off-grid motoring.
 Say goodbye to shore power.
-Its just non needed any more.
+Its just not needed any more.
+Egon 48V means is real off-grid motoring.

 What about cost?